astegmaier/graph-playground/README.md

 # Microsoft Graph Playground

-You can use this app as a way to experiment with the [Microsoft Graph API](https://developer.microsoft.com/graph).
-It is based on the [Angular + ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/angular) Template, it uses [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js) to authenticate against both consumer and business accounts.
+You can use this app to experiment with the [Microsoft Graph API](https://developer.microsoft.com/graph).
+It is based on the [Angular CLI](https://cli.angular.io/), with the [Angular Material Table Component](https://material.angular.io/components/table/overview) and some structure stolen from the [Angular + ASP.NET Core Template](https://docs.microsoft.com/en-us/aspnet/core/client-side/spa/angular).
+It uses [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-js) to authenticate against both consumer and business accounts.

 There are two ways that it can make calls to the graph: